rberlind/terraform-0.12-examples/README.md

 # Terraform 0.12 Examples
 This repository contains some Terraform 0.12 examples that demonstrate new HCL features and other Terraform enhancements that are being added to Terraform 0.12.
 Each sub-directory contains a separate example that can be run separately from the others by running `terraform init` followed by `terraform apply`.

-## AWS Instance With Network
+## First Class Expressions Example
-The [AWS VPC](./aws-instance-with-network) example creates an AWS VPC, a subnet, a network interface, and an EC2 instance.
+The [AWS VPC](./first-class-expressions) example creates an AWS VPC, a subnet, a network interface, and an EC2 instance.
 It illustrates the following new features:
 1. Referencing of Terraform variables and resource attributes without interpolation using [First Class Expressions](https://www.hashicorp.com/blog/terraform-0-12-preview-first-class-expressions).
 1. The need to include `=` when setting the value for attributes of type map or list.